 Notice that in this scenario the first item in the colors list (RED) cannot be accessed using auto(), unless 1 is subtracted from every enumeration constant created by auto().

-Given that enumeration is a useful programming device, many programmers choose to implement their own “enum” objects or types using a wide variety of methods including the creation of “enum” classes, lists, and even dictionaries.
-Use of enumeration requires careful attention to readability, performance, and safety.
+Given that enumeration is a useful programming device, many programmers choose to implement their own enumeration objects or types using a wide variety of methods including the creation of classes, lists, and even dictionaries for enumerations.
+Such substitutes carry the risk that the usual enumeration semantics will be incompletely implemented.

 In Python releases before 3.4, programmers used various other Python capabilities to implement the functionality of enumerations, each with its own set of vulnerabilities.
 New programs should use the provided functionality of enum as it is a more complete implementation.
 Programs created before Python 3.4 can consider updating their relevant code to use the enum module.
 For example, sets of strings can be used to simulate enumerations: